ANTHROPOS

 Interventions-International Journal of Postcolonial Studies

-Navigating the Intersection of Culture and Power.Interventions - International Journal of Postcolonial Studies, published by Routledge Journals, Taylor & Francis Ltd, stands at the intersection of anthropology and history, providing a crucial platform for scholarly discourse in the field of postcolonial studies.
+Unpacking the Complexities of Identity and Power.Interventions - International Journal of Postcolonial Studies, published by Routledge Journals, Taylor & Francis Ltd, stands at the intersection of anthropology and history, providing a crucial platform for scholarly discourse in the field of postcolonial studies.
 With a commendable impact, as indicated by its Q2 ranking in Anthropology and Q1 ranking in History for 2023, the journal serves a diverse audience of researchers, professionals, and students seeking to engage with critical analyses of colonial legacies and their contemporary implications.
 Covering an array of topics from 2010 to 2024, Interventions upholds a high academic standard, reflected in its notable rankings on Scopus.
 Despite not offering an open-access model, the journal remains an essential resource for academics committed to exploring the multifaceted dynamics of postcolonial theory and its applications across various disciplines.
 By fostering insightful dialogue and innovative research, Interventions contributes significantly to the global understanding of postcolonial issues and the complexities surrounding identity, culture, and power.

 Social Analysis